Laneham: Laneham drainage

-In December 1768, a group of landowners from this part of Nottinghamshire asked the civil engineer John Grundy, Jr. to investigate the possibility of draining some 10 mi2 of land on the west bank of the River Trent, stretching from Laneham to West Burton.
+In December 1768, a group of landowners from this part of Nottinghamshire asked the civil engineer John Grundy Jr. to investigate the possibility of draining some 10 mi2 of land on the west bank of the River Trent, stretching from Laneham to West Burton.
 He was accompanied by Samuel Goodhand, his clerk, on the initial site visit, and proposed three components to a solution.
 The first was a catchwater drain, which would intercept the streams flowing into the area at its western edge, and discharge into the Trent at West Burton.
 To prevent high water levels in the river flooding the land, he proposed a 7 mi flood bank, which would run from Laneham to West Burton.
 Finally, rainwater would be collected by a Mother Drain and numerous side drains, which would discharge into the Trent through an outfall sluice at Sturton Cow Pasture.

-The landowners liked the plans, asking Grundy to produce detailed proposals, and to supervise the obtaining of an Act of Parliament to authorise the work.
+The landowners liked the plans, asking Grundy to produce detailed proposals, and to supervise the obtaining of an act of Parliament to authorise the work.
 Assisted by the surveyor George Kelk and a colleague called David Buffery, who checked the levels, he spent six weeks producing his plans, which he presented in February 1769.
 He estimated that 5900 acre would be improved by the scheme, which would cost £2,700 for the catchwater drain, £6,800 for the bank along the river from Laneham to West Burton, £2,400 for the Mother Drain, with an additional £1,200 for the side drains, and £900 for the sluice at Sturton, making a total of £14,000.
 He spent most of March and April in London, to ensure the bill passed through Parliament, and received £329 for his work up to this point.
-A detailed plan of the area at a scale of 1:21,120 (1 mile to three inches) was published.
+A detailed plan of the area at a scale of 1:21,120 (three inches to 1 mile) was published.